bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 The next free chunk `fd` pointer is encoded with encoding function `e` and key `k`.
 For encryption and decryption an exclusive-OR (XOR) operation is recommended, as XOR operations can be performed as a single ALU instruction in most microprocessors, striking a balance between performance of this low-level but frequent heap operation, and the security benefits it brings.

+## Dynamic analysis

+Heap allocation is by it's nature, dynamic, and as a consequence is something that takes place at runtime.
+It is difficult to draw concrete observations about it nature statically.
+One approach (@chilimbi2006heapmd) proposes running the program under a dynamic analysis runtime.
+As the program executes, allocating, using and freeing heap memory, several properties of the heap graph as it evolves (e.g. % of vertexes with indegree == outdegree, % of leaves and roots) are modelled.
+The research (@chilimbi2006heapmd) highlights that despite the fluid and seemingly chaotic behaviour of the heap allocator, several properties remain stable.
+Several models of heap behaviour are captured by running the program against a variety of input data, which using an anomoly detection algorithm can determine the degree of variation to heap stability rating.
+An unstable anomoly, is very likely a heap based bug either through misuse or malicious.

+## Secure allocators

+@silvestro2017freeguard observes the lack of progress around preventing heap related attacks, and how (as of 2017) remain a severe threat.
+The cause, is that todays heap allocators struggle to strike a balance between performance, memory efficiency and security.
+If an allocator focuses on delivery great performance, it often comes at the cost of security and/or memory efficiency.
+Security focused allocators trade-off performance, not uncommon to be an order of magnitude slower than their performance focused counterparts.
+The research rooted FreeGuard heap allocator (@silvestro2017freeguard) is capable of preventing heap overflows, heap over reads, use after frees, double frees and invalid frees, while providing a performance profile similar (+/- 2%) to the glibc `ptmalloc` allocator.

+@silvestro2017freeguard highlights that most security oriented allocators are *BIBOP* (Big Bag of Pages) styled allocators, which by design store their heap related metadata separately for the user data, isolating an entire family of heap metadata based attacks.
+Unlike *BIBOP* based allocators, *bump pointer* (or freelist) based allocators like those provided by glibc and Windows, have great performance characteristics, by maintaining lists of free heap chunks of different size classes.

+"FreeGuard designs a novel memory layout that combines the benefits of both BIBOP style and sequential allocators, adopting the freelist idea from performance-oriented allocators, while applying shadow memory technique based on its novel layout" (P.2390, @silvestro2017freeguard).

+Invalid and double frees are prevented by maintaining the status of heap objects in a completely separate location to the data of the object itself.
+Heap overflows and over read attacks are prevented if the one of the randomly inserted guard pages or implanted canaries is corrupted.
+Use after frees are mitigated by randomising memory reuses, increasing the difficulty of such attacks.

+In a similar vein to FreeGuard, heap allocator "DieHarder", proposes a heap allocator designed with the highest degree of security from heap based attacks, while imposing a reasonable performance overhead (P573, @novark2010dieharder).
+Both the FreeGuard and DieHarder designers acknowledge the FreeBSD allocator, a heavily security enhanced version of `phkmalloc`, as providing inspiration for their designs.
+Some of the OpenBSD inspired security features that both of these hardened allocators support include segregated metadata, sparse page layout, destroy on free, randomised chunk placement and randomised free chunk reuse (P575, @novark2010dieharder).
+Heap overflows are mitigated by isolating heap metadata (e.g. chunk headers, arena headers) from user data, interspersing guard pages throughout the heap, and randomising chunk placement within the heap.
+Dangling pointers (use after free) are limited by destroying freed data and the contents of freed chunks.

+@novark2010dieharder states that "analytically, in comparison to mainstream allocators, DieHarders design greatly complicates the task of the attacker both by limiting exposure to some attacks and by increasing entropy over past memory allocators".

+## Patching

+When it comes to the field of patching of heap related vulnerabilities in programs, there is much smaller body of research available.
+The conventional patch cycle of vulnerable software tends to be a lengthy process, taking large vendors an average of 153 days from vulnerability discovery to patch avilability (@zeng2018codeless).

+@zeng2018codeless propose an automatic "code-less" patching system that specifically targets heap vulnerabilities.
+The system, is made up of 3 stages.
+The first is a one-time *program instrumentation* effort which instruments the target program using calling context encoding.
+The second *patch generation* stage uses the instrumented version of the program, to automatically generates any necessary patches by evaluting attacks on detected vulnerabilities, this output is stored in a patch configuration file.
+The third and final *defense generation* stage, involves running the program with extra protection functionality provided in the form as a shared (i.e. dynamically linked) library, which is responsible for loading patches from the patch configuration file and intercepting vulerable heap allocation operations and mitigating them at runtime.

+Some benefits of this dynamic patching approach, mean that patching can occur without the manual overheads of a formal patching cycle from a vendor, don't involve modifying any code of the program itself, can deal with all types of heap attacks, imposes overhead only on heap operations that are deemed vulnerable through the instrumentation process (i.e. non-vulnerable operations are not intersepted), and perhaps the most powerful property is that this approach is agnostic of a specific heap allocator.